+Follow the same steps you would to make it normally: brine the chicken, make the cream cheese filling, butterfly and stuff the chicken.
 Now, you can just freeze the stuffed chicken breasts on a sheet pan lined with parchment paper.
 Once they are solid, move them to a freezer bag.

 When you’re ready to eat, you can place the frozen chicken in the oven.
 Once it’s close to done but not quite, add the tomatoes and cheese, then continue baking.

-Low Carb Spinach Stuffed Chicken Breast Recipe with Cheese:
+Easy Spinach Stuffed Chicken Breast Recipe with Cheese:

 Pin it to save for later!

-Click underlined ingredients to buy them!
+Click underlined ingredients to see where to get them.

 Please ensure Safari reader mode is OFF to view ingredients.

-RECIPE TIPS in the post above!
-VIDEO + nutrition info + recipe notes below!
+Get RECIPE TIPS in the post above, nutrition info + recipe notes below!